The-OpenROAD-Project/OpenROAD/src/rcx/README.md

 # Parasitics Extraction

-OpenRCX is a Parasitic Extraction (PEX, or RCX) tool that works on OpenDB design APIs.
+The parasitics extraction module in OpenROAD (`rcx`) is based on the open-source OpenRCX, a Parasitic Extraction (PEX, or RCX) tool that works on OpenDB design APIs.
 It extracts routed designs based on the LEF/DEF layout model.

 OpenRCX extracts both Resistance and Capacitance for wires, based on coupling